mpkleine/RadioRepeater/README.md

 of this can be configured from config file.
 The output pulse length is set to 100 ms, and is configurable via the config file.

+There's a PTT drop timer that will hold the TX PTT up for a given amount of time, so that the CTCSS will disconnect at the far end before the squelch kicks in, and blasts the end user.

+There's a pulse timer that lets the CWID pulse width to be assigned by the user.

 All inputs and outputs are configured to use/accept either active High, or active Low inputs, based on a configuration setting.